-The maximum annual earnings for benefit calculation purposes are 106,800 francs.
+The maximum annual earnings for benefit calculation purposes are 126,000 francs.

-The pension is payable to a surviving widow(er) or to a separated or divorced spouse (if the deceased was required to pay alimony) if he or she has dependent children, is at least 66.6% disabled, or is aged 45 or older.
+The pension is paid to a surviving widow(er) or to a separated or divorced spouse (if the deceased was required to pay alimony) if he or she has dependent children, is at least 66.6% disabled, or is aged 45 or older.

-Survivor pension for a divorced spouse: The pension is equal to 20% of earnings.
-The pension is payable up to the value of the alimony owed to the separated or divorced spouse.
+Survivor pension for a divorced spouse: The pension is equal to 20% of the deceased's earnings.
+The pension is paid up to the value of the alimony owed to the separated or divorced spouse.